-TRAUMA THAT UNDER-RESOURCED COMMUNITIES
+TRAUMA IN UNDER-RESOURCED COMMUNITIES

 Psychological trauma has been studied in depth and effective treatments have been developed – at least in the Western world.